|

 necessary.

-The clock was formally unveiled by the Mayoress of Chester and Miss Sybil Clarke, Col. Evans-Lloyd's niece.
+The clock was formally unveiled at a civic ceremony in 1899 by the Mayoress of Chester and Miss Sybil Clarke, Col. Evans-Lloyd's niece.
 During the ceremony, Colonel Evans-Lloyd said the clock was his humble contribution to his native city and he "hoped that by day and night it would prove to be a comfort and convenience, noy only to the citizens, but to the many tourists who visited the city".

 For years, he said, he had wished to see a clock on the Eastgate and he had first investigated the possibility ten years previously, though the difficulty had always been to find a receptacle on which to place it.
 The handsome Jubilee Memorial Tower had finally solved the problem.

 Since its unveiling, our Eastgate Clock has been universally admired.
-Even the notoriously difficult-to-please architectural critic Nikolas Pevsner evidently approved of the design and described it
+Even the notoriously difficult-to-please architectural critic Nikolaus Pevsner evidently approved of the design and described it and the gateway it tops

 thus: "a